mipals/BoundaryIntegralEquations.jl/docs/src/background_theory.md

 where $\mathbf{u}_i$ is the quadrature point with corresponding weights $w_i$.

 ## The Boundary Element Method
 In simple terms the Boundary Element Method (BEM) is a method for solving Boundary Integral Equations through a discretization of both the unknown function and domain.
-In this thesis the main focus is solving the BIE through the so-called collocation approach.
+In this package the main focus is solving BIEs through the so-called collocation approach.
 This approach is a particular case of the Galerkin approach where the test function is equal to the sum of Dirac-delta functions

 ```math
 \phi(\mathbf{y}) =  \mathbf{a}^\top